jonnonz1/nz-statute-book/acts/public/2020/covid-19-public-health-response-act-2020.md

 ## Part 2 — Provisions to limit the risk of outbreak or spread of COVID-19

-### Subpart 1 — Section 11 orders
+### Subpart 1 — COVID-19 orders

-### 8 Prerequisites for all section 11 orders
+### 8 Prerequisites for all COVID-19 orders
-A section 11 order may be made under this Act only— (a) while an epidemic notice under section 5 of the Epidemic Preparedness Act 2006 is in force for COVID-19; or (b) while a state of emergency or transition period in respect of COVID-19 under the Civil Defence Emergency Management Act 2002 is in force; or
+A COVID-19 order may be made under this Act only—
+  (a) while an epidemic notice under section 5 of the Epidemic Preparedness Act 2006 is in force for COVID-19; or (b) while a state of emergency or transition period in respect of COVID-19 under the Civil Defence Emergency Management Act 2002 is in force; or
-  (c) if the Prime Minister, by notice in the Gazette, after being satisfied that there is a risk of an outbreak or the spread of COVID-19, has authorised the use of section 11 orders (either generally or specifically) and the authorisation is in force.
+  (c) if the Prime Minister, by notice in the Gazette, after being satisfied that there is a risk of an outbreak or the spread of COVID-19, has authorised the use of COVID-19 orders (either generally or specifically) and the authorisation is in force.

-### 9 Minister may make section 11 orders
+### 9 Minister may make COVID-19 orders
-(1) The Minister may make a section 11 order in accordance with the following provisions:
+(1) The Minister may make a COVID-19 order in accordance with the following provisions:
   (a) the Minister must have had regard to advice from the Director-General about—
     (i) the risks of the outbreak or spread of COVID-19; and (ii) the nature and extent of measures (whether voluntary or enforceable) that are appropriate to address those risks; and
   (b) the Minister may have had regard to any decision by the Government on the level of public health measures appropriate to respond to those risks and avoid, mitigate, or remedy the effects of the outbreak or spread of COVID-19 (which decision may have taken into account any social, economic, or other factors); and
+  (ba) the Minister must be satisfied that the order does not limit or is a justified limit on the rights and freedoms in the New Zealand Bill of Rights Act 1990; and
   (c) the Minister must have consulted the Prime Minister and the Minister of Justice, and may have consulted any other Minister that the Minister of Health thinks fit; and
   (d) before making the order, the Minister must be satisfied that the order is appropriate to achieve the purpose of this Act.
 (2) Nothing in this section requires the Minister to receive specific advice from the Director-General about the content of a proposed order or proposal to amend, extend, or revoke an order.

-### 10 Director-General may make section 11 orders
+### 10 Director-General may make COVID-19 orders
-The Director-General may make a section 11 order that meets both of the following requirements:
+The Director-General may make a COVID-19 order that meets both of the following requirements:
   (a) the order may apply only within the boundaries of a single territorial authority district:
   (b) in the opinion of the Director-General, the order—
     (i) is urgently needed to prevent or contain the outbreak or spread of COVID-19; and (ii) is the most appropriate way of addressing those matters at the time.

 ### 11 Orders that can be made under this Act
-(1) An order made by the Minister or the Director-General (as the case may be) under this section may be made for 1 or more of the following purposes:
+(1) The Minister or Director-General may in accordance with section 9 or 10 (as the case may be) make an order under this section for 1 or more of the following purposes:
   (a) to require persons to refrain from taking any specified actions that contribute or are likely to contribute to the risk of the outbreak or spread of COVID-19, or require persons to take any specified actions, or comply with any specified measures, that contribute or are likely to contribute to preventing the risk of the outbreak or spread of COVID-19, including (without limitation) requiring persons to do any of the following:
     (i) stay in any specified place or refrain from going to any specified place:
     (ii) refrain from associating with specified persons: